 CH-6005 Luzern, Switzerland

-Sandra and I wish you all the best for the Christmas holidays and the coming year.
-Thanks for last year's cards and letters.
-We look forward to hearing from you in the coming year.
+In any case you have our very best wishes for the holiday season and the coming year.
+Thanks for last year's cards, letters and photographs.
+As always, I look forward to hearing from you in the coming year.